microsoft/pxt-calliope/docs/courses/csintro/arrays/activity.md

 * Create a new variable and give it a name like arrayWords.
 * Insert a 'set' variable block into the 'on start' block.
 * Change the default variable name to this new variable name.
-* From the Array Toolbox drawer, drag a 'create array' block to the coding workspace.
+* From the Array Toolbox drawer, drag an 'array of' block to the coding workspace.
 * Attach this array block to the end of the 'set' variable block.

 ```blocks